NoahKamara/ScriptablePublic/README.md

 ## [DiscordServerPresence](DiscordServerPresence/DiscordServerPresence.js)
-A Script to shows the online members of a discord server
+A Script to show the present (online) members of a discord server

 | Small Light | Small Dark | Medium Light |
 |---|---|---|